-Here, at the Corporate Governance Institute, we are often asked how someone becomes a paid board member, how does one get a role on a board?
-Download this eBook to find out.
+Here, at the Corporate Governance Institute, we are often asked how someone joins a board and becomes a paid board member.

-Studies by the Association of British Insurers (ABI) have found firms that breach the City’s corporate governance code underperform, mainly because their boards tend to involve executive instead of non-executive directors.
+Studies by the Association of British Insurers (ABI) have found firms that breach the corporate governance code do so because their boards have more executive than non-executive directors making decisions.

-- Companies with good corporate governance and strong non-executive directors on their boards make more money – they are more valuable for their investors.
+- Companies with good corporate governance and strong non-executive directors on their boards make more money – they are more valuable to investors.

 - Directors play a crucial role in policing the board, managing conflicts, and presenting factual information.